 The College conducts general education exit testing for students completing an Associate in Arts, Associate in Science, and/or Associate in General Studies degree.
 The exit testing is conducted through the College Orientation II (Capstone Experience) course, which is an institutional graduation requirement.
 The purpose of the Capstone Experience is to review basic skills and measure student gains by means of an exit exam.

-Assessment activities are coordinated by the Vice President for Learning, the Learning Assessment Coordinator, and the College Counselor/Academic Advisor.
+Assessment activities are coordinated by the Vice President for Academic Services, the Learning Assessment Coordinator, and Academic Advisor.
 Assessment of student learning is key to the College's continuous improvement process by providing the institution with an accurate measurement of the success and effectiveness of the College's programs and services.

 Coffeyville Community College is accredited by The Higher Learning Commission and a member of the North Central Association (www.ncahigherlearning commission.org, 312-263-0456).
 The College provides the first two years of college training leading to the Associate in Arts degree, Associate in Applied Science degree, Associate in Science degree, Associate in General Studies degree and Certificates of Completion.

 The College is also a member of the American Association of Community Colleges, the Council of North Central Community Colleges, and the Kansas Association of Community Colleges Trustees.

 The Coffeyville Community College Board of Trustees meets the third Monday of each month at 4:00 p.m. in the College Board Room.
 Any deviations from this schedule are announced in the local media.
 The meetings are open to the public.